 Where to stay in Mammoth Cave National Park?

 Mammoth Cave National Park has three front-country campgrounds featuring regular day amenities.
-Mammoth Cave Campground, Maple Springs, and Houchin Ferry Campground are all close to the park's visitor center as well.
+Mammoth Cave Campground, Maple Springs, and Houchin Ferry Campground are also close to the park's visitor center.

 There are over ten designated backcountry camping areas where you need to hike, ride a horse, or paddle to.
 All sites require a reservation and a permit.